- Andaman Islands

 Alimaymomread more »

 Annales ToldeanosStories that include some references to Arthurian lore, including the Battle of Camlan, dated 541.
-In some lore, occasionally identified as Annales Toldeanos.
+In some accounts, known as Annales Toldeanos.

 BerngA Catalan god.
-In some accounts, identified as Berng, Irish Bran, Irish Bran, Verng, Majorcan Verng or Majorcan Verng.
+Occasionally referred to as Berng, Irish Bran, Irish Bran, Verng, Majorcan Verng or Majorcan Verng.

 Bivar, Rodrigo Diaz deThe 11th C. Hero known in literature as El Cid.
-Also commonly identified as Bivar, Rodrigo Diaz de.
+Identified as Bivar, Rodrigo Diaz de.

 Counts of Carrionread more »

 Diego LaynezFather of El Cid.
 He was grossly insulted by Gomez.
 El Cid avenged the insult by killing Gomez.
-Sometimes identified as Diego Laynez, Don Diego or Don Diego.
+On occassion, identified as Diego Laynez, Don Diego or Don Diego.

 Dolfosread more »